bitrise-io/devcenter/_articles/en/reviews/workflows-in-yaml-draft.md

     You can run a selected workflow with:
     $ bitrise run WORKFLOW-ID

-You most likely don't want to run `setup`, `test` nor `send-notifications` by itself, only through `ci` or `deploy`, so if you prefix those with an underscore character to make them utility workflows, the `bitrise run` output will better highlight which workflows are meant to be executed directly:
+You most likely don't want to run `setup`, `test` nor `send-notifications` by itself, only through `ci` or `deploy`.
+If you prefix those with an underscore character to make them utility workflows, the `bitrise run` output will better highlight which workflows are meant to be executed directly:

     The following workflows are available:
      * ci